 Olmsted’s Buffalo parks we’re the first municipal parks in the nation.
 He designed Niagara Falls State Park in 1886.
 His final project was the Biltmore Estate in Asheville, NC between 1889-1895.

 The Rochester Antiquarian Book Fair held each October is one of the longest-running regional book fairs in the United States.

 Lockport’s “Big Bridge” over the canal is one of the widest bridges in the world, measuring 399 feet wide.
 Because of the bridge’s central location in the city of Lockport, also within a very short walk to emergency services such as ambulance and the local fire department, and above all its clear open airspace, the bridge often is used as a helipad for medevac services.

 The city was one of the first four in the United States to provide public golf facilities.
 Its first course of nine holes was at Genesee Valley Park In l899.
-The third was created in 1917 for Durand Eastman Park. (note: I cannot find information on the second course.
-If you know, share with us in the comments below.)
+The second, which no longer exists, was created in Maplewood Park.
+The third was created in 1917 for Durand Eastman Park.

 Medina Railroad Museum depot is one of the largest, last surviving wooden freight depots in the United States and one of the largest freight museums in New York State.